steveng57/kramdown-ial-vscode/README.md

 ## What it does

-- Adds TextMate scopes to `{: ... }` blocks so themes / workspace token rules can color them.
+- Adds TextMate scopes inside `{: ... }` so themes / token rules can color them.
-- Avoids fenced code blocks and raw blocks (best-effort) via the injection selector.
+- Injects into Markdown (`text.html.markdown`) and tries to avoid fenced / raw code regions (best-effort).

-## What it does NOT do
+## What it does not do

-- No validation / IntelliSense / parsing — this is syntax highlighting only.
+- No validation, parsing, IntelliSense, or formatting — this is **syntax highlighting only**.

 ## Use (local development)

-1. Open this folder in VS Code: `tools/vscode-kramdown-ial`
+1. Open this repo folder in VS Code.
-2. Press `F5` (Run Extension)
+2. Press `F5` (Run Extension).
-3. In the new "Extension Development Host" window, open one of your posts under `_posts/.../*.md`
+3. In the new “Extension Development Host” window, open a Markdown file containing `{: ... }`.
-4. Run `Developer: Inspect Editor Tokens and Scopes` on the `{: ... }` region to confirm you see `meta.attribute-list.kramdown` scopes.
+4. Run `Developer: Inspect Editor Tokens and Scopes` on the `{: ... }` region.

+You should see scopes such as:

+- `meta.attribute-list.kramdown`
+- `punctuation.definition.attribute-list.begin.kramdown`
+- `punctuation.definition.attribute-list.end.kramdown`
+- `entity.other.attribute-name.class.kramdown` (e.g. `.btn`)
+- `entity.other.attribute-name.id.kramdown` (e.g. `#hero`)
+- `entity.other.attribute-name.kramdown` and `keyword.operator.assignment.kramdown` (e.g. `key=`)

 ## Optional: color rules

-If your theme doesn’t color these scopes by default, add workspace rules like:
+If your theme doesn’t color these scopes by default, add workspace or user settings like:

 ```jsonc
 "editor.tokenColorCustomizations": {